OVERVIEW

 - Jax Ficklin, who successfully defended his doctoral dissertation, entitled "Sex and the Evolution of a Double Hermaphrodite", on July 13, 2023.
 Jax has been a student in the Biological Sciences Graduate Program's concentration area in Behavior, Evolution, Ecology, & Systematics.

-- Undergraduates Jillian Manning and Nicole Rainford, who spent Summer, 2023 deepening their training at the NIH's intramural research campus in Bethesda, MD.
+- Undergraduates Jillian Manning and Nicole Rainford, who spent summer, 2023 deepening their training at the NIH's intramural research campus in Bethesda, MD.

 - Eric, who presented a keynote lecture at the 4th International Pristionchus Meeting in Tübingen, Germany on September 22, 2023.